Neo-Vorsatz/Libraries/C DigitalSignalProcessing/README.md

 ## Functions
 ### Electricity
 `double dhDC(double signal[], int length);`<br>
-Takes a pointer to the array of the signal, and the number of time steps.<br>
+Takes a pointer to the array of the signal, and the number of samples.<br>
 Returns the Direct-Current component of a signal.

 `void dhAC(double write[], double signal[], int length);`<br>
 Removes the Direct-Current offset from a signal.<br>
-Takes a pointer to where the modified signal will be written, a pointer to the array of the signal, and the number of time steps.
+Takes a pointer to where the modified signal will be written, a pointer to the array of the signal, and the number of samples.

 `void dhPower(double write[], double signal[], int length);`<br>
 Gets the power of the signal at each time step.<br>
-Takes a pointer to where the power of the signal will be written, a pointer to the array of the signal, and the number of time steps.
+Takes a pointer to where the power of the signal will be written, a pointer to the array of the signal, and the number of samples.

 `double dhEnergy(double signal[], int length);`<br>
-Takes a pointer to the array of the signal, and the number of time steps.<br>
+Takes a pointer to the array of the signal, and the number of samples.<br>
 Returns the total energy of a signal.

 `void dhCumSumEnergy(double write[], double signal[], int length);`<br>
 Gets the cumulative sum of energy of a signal.<br>
-Takes a pointer to where the cumulative sum of energy will be written, a pointer to the array of the signal, and the number of time steps.
+Takes a pointer to where the cumulative sum of energy will be written, a pointer to the array of the signal, and the number of samples.

 `double dhAvgPower(double signal[], int length);`<br>
-Takes a pointer to the array of the signal, and the number of time steps.<br>
+Takes a pointer to the array of the signal, and the number of samples.<br>
 Returns the average power of a signal.

 `double dhACRMS(double signal[], int length);`<br>
-Takes a pointer to the array of the signal, and the number of time steps.<br>
+Takes a pointer to the array of the signal, and the number of samples.<br>
 Returns the Alternating-Current Root-Mean-Square of a signal.

 `double dhRMS(double signal[], double length);`<br>
-Takes a pointer to the array of the signal, and the number of time steps.<br>
+Takes a pointer to the array of the signal, and the number of samples.<br>
 Returns the Root-Mean-Square of a signal.

 `double dhDCPower(double signal[], int length);`<br>
-Takes a pointer to the array of the signal, and the number of time steps.<br>
+Takes a pointer to the array of the signal, and the number of samples.<br>
 Returns the Direct-Current power of a signal.

 `double dhACPower(double signal[], int length);`<br>
-Takes a pointer to the array of the signal, and the number of time steps.<br>
+Takes a pointer to the array of the signal, and the number of samples.<br>
 Returns the Alternating-Current power of a signal.

 ### Fourier